We have everything, and value nothing. AI, art, music, content and sabotage.

 The endless feed of art, images, reels, repetitive sound bytes, robotic text-to-speech voice-overs, it's all free (minus the device and wifi), and we give it so little worth.
 And by actively choosing a computer-made product over that of a human, I feel like we're devaluing ourselves.
 Intent should matter more.

-Right now, AI is just a computer doing what it's told, but what if it actually developed a sense of self - while being better than us at literally everything?
+Right now, AI is just a computer doing what it's told, it doesn't understand, but what if it actually developed a sense of self - while being better than us at literally everything?
 Would we let them take over?
 And if we limited their powers, how ethical would that be?

 Technology is a wondrous thing and I want to see where it takes us; in the ideal world, we would, for example, not even need to work to survive.
-AI could do so much good (and it does!), but we don't need AI performers, artists, writers.
+AI could do so much good (and it does!), but we don't need AI performers, artists, writers, we don't need fake images of real places and people.
 If one individual can use the technology to create more efficiently, cut out the paperwork so to speak, great.
 But when it's used to get around paying salaries, when all the profit is going into the hands of even fewer, that should not be accepted.

-Some creators have taken to cloaking their images (Glaze), as a way to sabotage the AI feed.
+Some creators have taken to "cloaking" (Glaze) their images, as a way to sabotage the AI feed.
 Somebody even joked that they would flood their social media with bad art to ruin the AI output.
 Did anybody see the Facebook form that allegedly lets you opt out of AI collecting your content?
 Somehow I'm not so trusting; I'm not even sure that it would make any difference.

 Rick Beato's video has a much more positive outlook than my post; he ends the video with a wish for us to turn off our phones and take the time to actually listen to a song or two.
 No skipping songs, no having it on in the background while we're working.
 Experience it while we still can.